German Onion Pie

 Please check the printable recipe card below for more detailed instructions.

-STORE - Got leftovers?
-No problem.
-Place them in an airtight container and stash them in the fridge.
-They'll stay good for up to 3 days, making for a delicious grab-and-go option for busy weekdays.
+STORE – Place the German Onion Pie in an airtight container and place them in the fridge.
+They’ll stay good for up to 3 days, making for a delicious grab-and-go option for busy weekdays.

-FREEZE - If you find more than you can eat, wrap individual slices in cling film, place them in a ziplock bag, and then into the freezer.
+FREEZE – If you find more than you can eat, wrap individual slices in cling film, place them in a ziplock bag, and then freeze them.
 This way, you can enjoy a slice whenever the craving strikes for up to a month.

 REHEAT – The oven is your friend when reheating this pie.
 Just set the temperature to 350º Fahrenheit and heat for about 15 minutes.
 This method helps maintain the crust’s texture while reviving the filling’s creaminess.